adowlin/project-3-brew-exchange/README.md

     - Login to my account to see recipes I have added.
     - Edit recipes that I have added.
     - Delete recipes that I have added.
+    - Contact the site owner/admin to request the addition of new brew methods.

 - As the site owner, I want to:
     - Log in to my admin/superuser account.